livreQ/livreq.github.io/_pages/about.md

 ## About me
 <!--- ![profile](images/profile/me.jpg) -->
-I'm currently a Postdoc fellow in [Robot Vision & Learning Lab](https://rvl.cs.toronto.edu/) at the University of Toronto, supervised by Prof. [Florian Shkurti](https://www.cs.toronto.edu/~florian/).
+I am currently a Postdoctoral Fellow in the [Robot Vision & Learning Lab](https://rvl.cs.toronto.edu/) at the University of Toronto, where I am supported by the Data Science Institute Postdoctoral Fellowship and advised by Prof. [Florian Shkurti](https://www.cs.toronto.edu/~florian/).
+Additionally, I serve as a Faculty Affiliate Researcher at the Vector Institute.

-I recently got my Ph.D. (dissertation with honor) from Laval University, supervised by Prof. [Mario Marchand](https://scholar.google.ca/citations?user=M792u2sAAAAJ&hl=en).
+I got my Ph.D. (dissertation with honor) from Laval University in Mar.
+2024, where I was supervised by Prof. [Mario Marchand](https://scholar.google.ca/citations?user=M792u2sAAAAJ&hl=en).
 Prior to this, I was a senior algorithm engineer at Baidu and Bytedance.
 I obtained my master of science in engineering (diplôme d'ingénière) at [Institut Polytechnique de Paris - Telecom Paris](https://www.telecom-paris.fr/en/home) and my bachelor's from [Chien-Shiung Wu College](https://en.wikipedia.org/wiki/Chien-Shiung_Wu_College), [Southeast University](https://en.wikipedia.org/wiki/Southeast_University) in China.

 My current research interests include learning theory, efficient generation, etc...
 Previously, I have been working on theoretical aspects of meta-learning and other deep transfer learning methods.
 I am also interested in PAC Bayes theory, information-theoretic learning, and reinforcement learning.